Free infinite divisibility for powers of random variables: Main results

 Case (d): $p>1, r\in(-1,0)$.
 The pdf is the same as \eqref{pdf22}.
 We follow the notations in case ({}c), and so now we have $t>1$.
 The function $h$ now analytically continues to $\{z\in\C\setminus\{0\}\mid \arg(z)\in(-\pi/t,0) \cup(0,\pi/t)\}\cup(A,B)$ and so $G$ extends to $\C^+\cup(A,B)\cup\{z\in\C\setminus\{0\}\mid \arg(z)\in(-\pi/t,0)\}$.
 Moreover $h$ extends to a continuous function on $\{z\in\C\setminus\{0\}\mid \arg(z)\in[-\pi/t,0]\}$.
 The curve $c_4$ in case (c{}) is not useful now, and instead we take $c_4$ to be a long line segment with angle $-\pi/t$.
 So we take curves as shown in Fig.\ \ref{fig 6}.

 We compute the boundary value on $c_4$: \be

 \ee and hence $\re(h(r e^{-\I\pi/t}+0))<0$ as desired.
 This implies that $g_4$ lies on $\C^+\cup\R$.
 The remaining proof is similar to case (c{}) and the typical behavior of the curves $g_k$ is also similar to case (c{}).
-Thus we can show that $X^r \sim \UI$.
-The proof of $X^r\sim\FR$ is similar to case (a). \end{proof}
+Thus we can show that $X^r \sim \UI$. \end{proof}

 \begin{rem}[More details on case (cii)] For simplicity let $d$ denote $(A^t +B^t)/2$.
 We first show that the curve $\gamma({}r)= \ell({}r)^2= (r e^{-\I t \pi}-d)^2, r>0$ is on the right side of the half line $L({}r)= d^2 + r e^{\I(2\pi-2\pi t)}, r>0$ (see Figs \ref{fig a},\ref{fig b}).
 Our claim is equivalent to $\arg(\gamma(r{})-d^2)\in(0, 2\pi-2t\pi), r>0$.
 From Fig.\ \ref{fig a} and the current assumption $1/2 < t <1$, we can see that $\arg(\gamma({r})-d^2)\in(0,\pi)$.
 A simple computation shows that $\gamma(r{})-d^2 = (r e^{-\I t \pi}-d)^2 -d^2 = r^2 \cos(2 t\pi) -2d r \cos(t\pi) -2\I r \sin(t\pi)(r \cos(t\pi)-d)$.
 After some more computations, one has \be \im( (\gamma({r})-d^2)e^{-\I(2\pi-2t\pi)}) = -2 d r \sin(t\pi) <0. \ee Therefore $\arg(\gamma({r})-d^2)< 2\pi-2t\pi$.